JakeRuss/cheatsheets/stargazer.md

 will show how to estimate a couple of regression models and nicely format the results into tables with `stargazer`.

+Note: `stargazer` v.
+5.1 does not play nicely with `dplyr`'s tbl_df class.
+As a temporary work-around I pipe the merged dataset to `data.frame`.

 ```r
 library("dplyr")